Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Experiments

 \subsection{Ablation Study}

-To further validate the effectiveness of the design at each stage, we conduct extensive ablation studies on the SQA and TextVQA benchmarks with FLOPs=1.5T.
-In \cref{tab:FiCoCo-V ablation study}, we ablate both filter and compress stages for \textit{FiCoCo-V}:
+To further validate the effectiveness of our design at each stage, we conduct extensive ablation studies on the SQA and TextVQA benchmarks under a fixed computational budget of 1.5 TFLOPs.
+In Table~\ref{tab:FiCoCo-V ablation study}, we ablate all three stages of \textbf{\textit{FiCoCo-V}} to analyze their individual contributions.

-• \textbf{Filter.} Both visually-replaceable and task-agnostic redundancy improve the identification of discarded tokens.
-Notably, task-agnostic redundancy has a more significant impact on the final performance.
-This indicates that token reduction within the visual encoder should prioritize the retention of tokens rich in global semantic information.
+• \textbf{Filter.} Both vision-aware and semantic-aware redundancy improve the identification of discarded tokens.
+Notably, semantic-aware redundancy has a more significant impact on the final performance.
+This indicates that token reduction within the vision encoder should prioritize the retention of tokens rich in global semantic information.
 Additionally, we observe that by promoting a spatially uniform distribution of discarded tokens, the local penalty strategy aids in preserving visual information.

-• \textbf{Correlate.} We evaluate the impact of fixing different $K$ values, including $K$=0 (pruning), $K$=1 (merging into a single token), and $K$=2 (merging into multiple tokens).
-Although our findings indicate that the token-adaptive $K$-value strategy outperforms these fixed alternatives, a counterintuitive observation is that setting $K$ to 0 yields superior results compared to the other two settings.
-We believe this occurs because fixing a small $K$ value reduces the information sources available for updating correlated tokens, which potentially lead to the over-dilution of the information contained within correlated tokens by a small number of discarded tokens, and even introduce excessive noise.
-Consequently, their performance is inferior to direct pruning.
-We also find that our ``many-to-many'' correlation outperforms ``many-to-one'' correlation.
+• \textbf{Correlate.} We evaluate fixed $K$ values of 0 (pruning, \textit{i.e.}, no correlation-based recycling), 1 (single-token recycling), and 2 (multi-token recycling).
+While the token-adaptive $K$ strategy performs best, an intriguing result is that $K{=}0$ surpasses the other two.
+This likely occurs because small fixed $K$ values limit information sources for correlated tokens, causing over-dilution and noise.
+Thus, pruning yields better performance.
+Moreover, our ``dense'' correlation outperforms the ``convergent'' variant, which compresses discarded tokens into one; retrieving information while preserving token integrity proves more effective.

-• \textbf{Compress.} Our weighted compression outperforms directly averaging the features, indicating that the calculated weights can effectively regulate the contribution of information sources in the updates of correlated tokens.
+• \textbf{Compress.} Our self-preserving compression outperforms directly averaging the features, indicating that the calculated weights can effectively regulate the contribution of information sources in the updates of correlated tokens.